WICG/import-maps/README.md

 In this case, any references to `import:jquery` will first try to fetch the CDN URL, but if that fails, fall back to the copy in `/node_modules/`.
 (This fallback process will happen only once, and the choice will be cached for all future `import:` URL resolutions.)

+_Side note: you can think of the string address form as just sugar for a single-element arrray address.
+That is, `"jquery": "/node_modules/jquery/dist/jquery.js"` is sugar for `"jquery": ["/node_modules/jquery/dist/jquery.js"]`._

 #### For built-in modules, in module-import-map-supporting browsers

 When a browser supports import maps, we can use the same principle as the above example to support fallbacks for built-in modules.

-For example, consider the following package name map, which supplies a polyfill fallback for [async local storage](https://domenic.github.io/async-local-storage/):
+For example, consider the following import map, which supplies a polyfill fallback for [async local storage](https://domenic.github.io/async-local-storage/):

 ```json
 {